The Last Unicorn

 Writer: Peter S. Beagle

-Cast: Alan Arkin, Jeff Bridges, Mia Farrow, Tammy Grimes, Robert Klein, Angela Lansbury, Christopher Lee
+Cast: Mia Farrow, Alan Arkin, Tammy Grimes, Jeff Bridges, Angela Lansbury, Christopher Lee, Rene Auberjonois, Robert Klein

 The Unicorn (Mia Farrow) hears that she is supposed to be the last in the world, the rest of the unicorns having been chased by the Red Bull.
 At first, she doesn’t believe those news and she decides to go looking for the others.
 But as she scours the lands, she doesn’t find them.
 Instead she hears more stories about King Haggard (Christopher Lee) and his Red Bull.
 Joined by Schmendrick (Alan Arkin), a rather inept wizard, and Molly (Tammy Grimes), a former robber, they make their way to the castle to find out about the unicorns.

 They brought The Last Unicorn on a cinematic tour to Vienna.
 Peter S. Beagle was supposed to accompany the film, but it appears he fell sick, unfortunately.
 But in his place, they showed interviews with him and some other people who were involved in the making of the film, which was also very interesting.

 It was the first time I saw the film in English, not German, and the first time I saw it in the cinema, and the first time I saw it after reading the book and somehow all three things took a bit of getting used to.

 Christopher Lee spoke both the German and the English version, which made at least Haggard “sounds right”.
 But when you’ve seen a film so many times and always in one language and then suddenly you see it in a different language, there’s no denying a certain strangeness to everything.
 Although the English voice cast is far from bad and neither is ther German, it took me a bit to not expect the voices to be like I always heard them.